katsukixyz/cs3803-final/docs/04-Module 3: Collaborative Workflows on GitHub/examples.md

 Let's take a look at some **open-source projects** that are impactful.
 Explore these open-source projects and unlock the potential of community-driven software development.

-### What You'll Need

-To meaningfully contribute to open-source projects on GitHub, you will need a GitHub account which will enable you to clone repositories, push code, and submit issues/pull requests.

 ### Video Overview